juji-io/datalevin/README.md

 indexing, compaction or doing any database maintenance work that compete with your applications for resources.
-Since Datalog is simply a more ergonomic query language than SQL, Datalevin can serves the role of an easier-to-use and more lightweight relational database (RDBMS), e.g. where SQLite is called for.
+Since Datalog is simply a more ergonomic query language than SQL, Datalevin can serves the role of an easier-to-use and more lightweight relational database (RDBMS), e.g. where SQLite or Firebird is called for.

 Independent from Datalog, Datalevin can be used as a fast key-value store for [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) data, with support